mahan-hosseini/AutoGaitA/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: AutoGaitA Feature
-about: Suggest an idea for this project
+about: Suggest a new feature for AutoGaitA
-title: ''
+title: 'AutoGaitA Feature'
 labels: ''
 assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I'm always frustrated when AutoGaitA doesn't analyse my gait data in an automated manner as you promised!

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.